-Let’s go back to the very beginning.
 In 1951, E.L.
 Shorty Allen opened up a BBQ joint in Kendall named Shorty’s.
-Just a few years later (October 1st, 1957 to exact), Allen opened a second location further down the street in Homestead, Florida.
+A few years later (October 1st, 1957 to exact), Allen opened a second location further down the street in Homestead, Florida.

 Allen’s friend and fellow Georgia native Virgil Shiver managed the second spot.
 In 1960 Virgil purchased the Shorty’s on 28001 Dixie Highway and renamed it Shiver’s Bar-B-Q.

 The business was brisk at his location.
-If you were driving down to the Florida keys, there was only one way to get there, and you would have to drive by Shiver’s.
+And unfortunately, if you were driving down to the Florida keys, there was only one way to get there, and you would have to go by Shiver’s BBQ.

-When business took a financial hit after the opening of the Florida Turnpike Extension in the 1970s, the restaurant pivoted into a more of a locals spot.
+When business took a financial hit after the opening of the Florida Turnpike Extension in the 1970s, the restaurant pivoted into more of a spot for locals.
 Until then, they had a steady flow of tourists heading down south.

-Right around this same time, Virgil had a heart attack and his sons would take over the day to day operations of the business.
-About 10 years later he sold and the ownership has changed hands a couple of times since then.
+Around this same time, Virgil had a heart attack, and his sons took over the day to day operations of the business.
+He sold about ten years later, and the ownership has changed hands a couple of times since then.

 In August 1992, Hurricane Andrew would decimate Shiver’s BBQ.
-The damage caused meant a rebuild with upgrades which were slowed by the county’s new building codes.
+The damage caused meant a rebuild with upgrades slowed by the county’s new building codes.

 An expansion into Westchester happened in 1994 with the addition of some Hispanic dishes.
-It didn’t last very long and the focus went back to their landmark location in Homestead.
+Unfortunately, it didn’t last very long, and the focus returned to their landmark location in Homestead.

 Since then, Shiver’s has consistently been the best BBQ in South Florida.
 Their competition till this point had been Shorty’s (1951), The Pit BBQ (1970), and Original Uncle Tom’s Barbecue (1948).

-However, the BBQ revival in South Florida over the last ten years includes gems like Hate Mondays Tavern, Society BBQ, Sparky’s Roadside Barbecue, and the upcoming Harry’s Smoke & Dough plus an array of other after hour smokers and trailers selling their ‘cue to hungry late-night patrons.
+However, the BBQ revival in South Florida over the last ten years includes gems like Hate Mondays Tavern, Society BBQ, Sparky’s Roadside Barbecue, the upcoming Harry’s Smoke & Dough, plus an array of other after hour smokers and trailers selling their ‘cue to hungry late-night patrons.

 This new blood will keep them on their feet.

-The beef brisket sandwich is another one of my go tos and you’ve got to choose that Cheesy Hashbrown Casserole as your side.
-It is some serious business if you know what I mean.
+The beef brisket sandwich is another one of my go-to, and you’ve got to choose that Cheesy Hashbrown Casserole as your side.
+It is some serious business, if you know what I mean.

-If you can somehow squeeze in some dessert, my vote is for the homemade banana pudding.
+If you can somehow squeeze in some dessert, I vote for the homemade banana pudding.

-Now that you’re hungry, there is nothing else left to do but grabbing a meal from Shiver’s.
-Dr. Beast says grab two and call me in the morning.
+Now that you’re hungry, nothing else is left to do but grab a meal from Shiver’s BBQ.
+So Dr. Beast says grab two and call me in the morning.